Being a student in Computer Science @UniBasStudent Stories

 I was not expecting to see a lot of women in my upcoming classes because it is a well-known fact that there are more guys in this field.

-Also on the first day of uni in 2015, I met a guy who still is one of my closest friends to this day.
-From that day on we completed each project and solved all the exercises together.
+On the first day of classes I met one of my closest friends.
+From that day on we completed each project and solved all the exercises together as a team.
 It was in 2019 when we were done collecting all necessary ECTs and were awarded our bachelor degrees.
 If it was not for him and the other girls and guys who were part of our uni-gang, I think it would have been so much harder to continue and complete my studies.